 - Dupaco Visa credit cards: We will waive late fees, cash advance fees and returned payment fees for May, June and July, resuming Aug.
 7 (late fees were already waived for April).
 This applies to business and personal Dupaco credit cards.

-- Loan processing fees: We are waiving the processing fees for all loan payments made with credit cards not issued by Dupaco.
+- Loan processing fees: We are waiving the processing fees for all loan payments made with credit cards not issued by Dupaco until Aug.
+1.

-- Late payment fees: We are automatically waiving late payment fees on all Dupaco credit cards and consumer loans, including auto, personal, consolidation and home equity loans.
-Mini-mortgages and home equity lines of credit also qualify.
+- Late payment fees: We are automatically waiving late payment fees on all consumer loans, including auto, personal, consolidation and home equity loans, until Aug.
+1. Mini-mortgages and home equity lines of credit also qualify.

-- Mortgage and business loan payment fees: Due to the unique nature of mortgage and business loans, you may contact Dupaco for inquiries about late payment fees on these loans.
+- Business loan payment fees: Due to the unique nature of business loans, you may contact Dupaco for inquiries about late payment fees on these loans.

 - Student loan fees:

-- Late payment fees will be automatically waived for 60 days on all student loans serviced by Aspire.
+- Late payment fees will be automatically waived until Aug.
+1 on all student loans serviced by Aspire.
 You can also request a loan payment deferral by contacting them at 800-243-7552.

-- Late payment fees will be automatically waived from March 26 through May 31 on all student loans serviced by University Accounting Service.
+- Late payment fees will be automatically waived March 26-Aug.
+1 on all student loans serviced by University Accounting Service.
 You can also request a loan payment deferral by contacting them at 800-723-2210.

 Insurance payment relief